AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Once you have the Aviatrix Controller installed in your AWS account, you will next need to step through a couple of configuration items.

 4.1.
-Open a browser window to https://&lt;AviatrixControllerEIP found in the Outputs&gt;/
+Open a browser window to https://AviatrixControllerEIP found in the Outputs

 .. tip::
    You may receive a warning that the connection may not be secure.
 This is because the certificate is self-signed by the Controller.
 It is safe to continue to the page.